 Pay played a part in many forms of military service, providing the carrot to the stick of legal obligation.
 From the 11th century onwards, there were always some men who would fight purely for that reward.

 The pay offered to soldiers would seem pitiful by modern standards, and there was little prospect of long-term employment.
 But the prospect of earning money at all was enough for some.
 Recruitment for pay was at times ad hoc, but over the centuries several more specific forms of this developed.

 From the late 13th century, contracts were used to recruit paid troops and define their terms of service.
-This ensured that, even on a military venture that lacked the full clerical support of a royal summer campaign, everyone would know where they stood and what money was owed.
+This ensured that, even on a military venture that lacked the full administrative support of a royal summer campaign, everyone would know where they stood and what money was owed.
 Edward I used contracts to recruit some of his troops to fight in Scotland and Gascony, and in 1337, under his grandson Edward III, the first army recruited entirely by contract was sent to Scotland.

 These contracted are often referred to as indentures, a word deriving from the French for “teeth”.
 This is because the contract was written out three times on the same sheet, and these three copies separated with jagged, irregular cuts that looked like pointed teeth.
 When the pieces were brought together, they should all match, allowing fraudulent copies to be identified.